-Adjust envelope 4 like envelope 1 but give it a little more decay.
+Adjust envelope four like envelope one but give it a little more decay.
 This is the amp envelope by default, so we have to shape it the way we want to articulate the kick.

 In the FX1 module of Massive, add some Tele Tube to fatten up our kick.
 This will help emphasize the harmonics we added earlier by moving the wavetable position up.
 Then, in the EQ tab, boost the low shelf and lower the high shelf.
 Be careful not to overdo it!
 Boosting the sub-region too much reduces headroom and risks adding interference.

-For the INSERT 2 module, add a parabolic shaper and turn the dry/wet to fully wet.
+For the INSERT 2 module, add a parabolic shaper and turn the dry/wet completely to wet.
 Play around with the drive until you get an effect you like.
 Again, don’t overdo it!